Resident-Fortress/StardustXR-ARM/README.md

 After all of that, you should be able to run StarDustXR.
 The only issue is that the older version of StereoKit is not working properly as of 1/17/2024.
 So you'd have to wait.

 I'll be making a repo with prebuilt binaries later if possible.
-Also, this Gist will be updated as I keep working on modifying this wackjob of spaghetti.

 ## Credits